ardcwong/DSFC13-Capstone/README.md

 **EskwelApps** is a comprehensive suite of tools designed to support students and professionals in their data science learning journey.
 Built for efficiency and ease of use, this app provides personalized guidance, program information, and actionable feedback.
 The key features include:

 - **Data Science Learning Path Classifier**: Helps users determine their readiness for the Eskwelabs Data Science Fellowship or Data Analytics Bootcamp.
-- **Program Information Bot**: Provides details about the different educational tracks and bootcamps.
+- **Program Information Bot**: Assists users in exploring detailed information about Eskwelabs programs, including curriculum highlights, eligibility criteria, application processes, and learning outcomes.
+The bot leverages retrieval-augmented generation (RAG) for providing accurate, contextually relevant answers.
 - **Pathfinder Assessment Report Generator**: Generates customized reports based on users' performance in key exam categories, offering insights and recommendations for improvement.
 - **Course Outline Generator**: Offers a structured learning plan divided into sprints with tailored dataset recommendations for hands-on practice.
 - **Ops Tools**: Includes generators like PAR and CCO for operational efficiency in managing exam reports and course outlines.